-Sugar also lowers testosterone in men and alters testosterone metabolism in women.
-Women, testosterone isn't just a guys hormone.
+Sugar also lowers testosterone, a hormone deeply tied to sex drive.
 Out-of-balance levels can reduce desire, increase body fat, lower muscle mass, and create fuzzy memory.
-Furthermore, sugar increases stress and decreases energy.
+Sugar can also increase leptin resistance, and research suggests leptin resistance is further linked to lower testosterone.
+Furthermore, sugar is linked to increased stress and decreases in energy.

-Simply put, to feel energized and maintain a healthy sex life requires reducing sugar and artificial sweeteners, which jack up insulin that increases your risk of type 2 diabetes and obesity.
-When you normalize insulin levels, other hormones also fall into place.
+Simply put, reducing sugar and artificial sweeteners can help you feel energized and maintain a healthy sex life.
+Sugar jacks up insulin, and when you normalize insulin levels, other hormones also fall into place.

-Besides cutting out sugar, I've also found these five strategies help women balance hormones naturally so they feel vibrant, lean, and sexy:
+Besides cutting out sugar, these five strategies can help women balance hormones naturally so they feel vibrant, lean, and sexy:

 1. Reconsider your medicine cabinet.

-A major side effect of medications like antidepressants and birth control pills is low libido.
+A major side effect of medications like antidepressants and birth control pills is lower libido.
 Birth control pills can decrease testosterone.
 Work with a functional doctor to find safer alternatives to these medications.

 2. Heal your gut.